AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

   &"where" #text(theme.yellow, $eta$) = jacobian^top #text(theme.mauve, $Sigma_n$)^(-1) (#m.d - c) "and" #text(theme.yellow, $Lambda$) = jacobian^top #text(theme.mauve, $Sigma_n$)^(-1) jacobian
 $<eq.gaussian-canonical>

 However, in case of a non-linearity in $h$, the energy is also not quadratic in $#m.Xb _n$, which in turn means that the factor is not Gaussian.
 To achieve a Gaussian distribution for the factor in this case, it is necessary to linearize around a current estimate $#m.Xb _0$, which is from here called the #factor.lp.
-This linearisation takes place by @eq.factor-linearisation@gbp-visual-introduction:
+This linearization takes place by @eq.factor-linearization@gbp-visual-introduction:

 $
   h(#m.Xb _n) = h(#m.Xb _0) + jacobian(#m.Xb _n - #m.Xb _0)
-$<eq.factor-linearisation>
+$<eq.factor-linearization>

 As such, we end up with a linearized factor on the form @eq.linearized-factor@gbp-visual-introduction, which ends up with a Gaussian approximation of the true non-linear distribution: